icinganalysis/icinganalysis.github.io/content/abstracts.md

 movement of transition from laminar to turbulent heat transfer.
-The flight results indicate that the convective heat transfer in icing is considerably different from that measured in clear a'r and only slightly different from that obtained in the tunnel during simulated icing.
+The flight results indicate that the convective heat transfer in icing is considerably different from that measured in clear air and only slightly different from that obtained in the tunnel during simulated icing.